-Wildlife Insights was originally developed in the northern hemisphere, meaning that species identification models did not include any Australian native species.
+Wildlife Insights was originally developed in the hemisphere, northern meaning that identification models did not include any Australian native species.
 As such, another key part of Eyes on Recovery was training the identification models to recognise a range of Australian species.
 This was achieved by introducing over 3 million pre-classified images to the platform to train a model that was able to classify over 150 species found in Australia.